Fields of Honor: The American War for Independence

 Fields of Honor: The American War for Independence is a 2000 board game published by Pinnacle Entertainment Group.

+Publication history

-It is the first of Pinnacle Entertainment Group's Showcase Game series.
+Fields of Honor: The American War for Independence is the first release in the Showcase Game series from Pinnacle Entertainment Group.

 Reception

 The reviewer from the online second volume of Pyramid stated that "FoH: AWI allows beginning and experienced players alike with an enjoyable and attractive game that can be easily played within fifteen minutes of opening the box."

 Fields of Honor: The American War for Independence won the Origins Awards in the category "Best Historical Miniatures Rules 2000 ".